Starfly-13/sf13/modular_starfly/modules/yeosa_unathi/README.md

 ### Credits:

+- Patrick Meade created this module.
-- LectroNyx is the original author of this module.
+- LectroNyx is the original author of the content of this module.
 - Most of this content first appeared here: https://github.com/Starfly-13/STARFLY-13/pull/14